xenify-io/litepaper/README.md

   5. The remaining native chain rewards after the burn process will be deposited into the XNF HydraVault on YSL.IO.
 For instance, if $20.00 BNB from your  $101.00 BNB recycle contribution was used towards the burn fee of 100 vUSDy, the remaining $81.00 BNB will be deposited into the XNF HydraVault.
   6. The associated HydraVault receipt tokens (XNF-LP) are burnt, this means the USDy minted from the deposit remains in the vault, resulting in the Perpetual Ratio for the vault increasing.
   7. You’ll receive XNF tokens at the end of the daily burn cycle based on the vUSDy burned from your recycled contribution.
-  8. The XNF tokens are automatically staked on your behalf, and subsequently you’ll receive your share of daily native chain rewards, as well as your shar
+  8. The XNF tokens are automatically staked on your behalf, and subsequently you’ll receive your share of daily native chain rewards, as well as your share of the native chain tokens (eg. BNB) accumulated from the claim fee during the cycle.

 To take advantage of this recycle mechanism, you will need to have an adequate balance of native chain rewards to obtain a minimum of one batch and cover the associated burn fee within the vUSDy burn process.
 If you don't have enough native chain tokens to meet these requirements, the recycle mechanism will be unavailable.